 As our theoretical approach and Table 2 both suggest, the effect of lateral moves on subsequent promotions might vary with the number of years since the move.
 We consider this possibility in column (3).
 In particular, we use a full set of interactions between the lateral move indicator variable and years after the move.
 This allows us to see the effect of lateral moves in 1982 on promotions one, two, and three years after the lateral move.
 We find that the measured effect one year after the move is slightly smaller than the effect two and three years after the move, but these differences are not statistically significant.
-Also, not surprising given the smaller number of observations that each coefficient is based on, the coefficients capturing the effect of lateral moves on promotion probability for a specific number of years after the move are all positive but not statistically significant.
+Also, not surprising given the smaller number of observations that each coefficient is based on, the coefficients capturing the effect of lateral moves after the move are all positive but not statistically significant.